qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud.md

 Read more in our [official LlamaIndex Partner Blog](/blog/hybrid-cloud-llamaindex/).

+#### LangChain:
+> *“The AI industry is rapidly maturing, and more companies are moving their applications into production.
+We're really excited at LangChain about supporting enterprises' unique data architectures and tooling needs through integrations and first-party offerings through LangSmith.
+First-party enterprise integrations like Qdrant's greatly contribute to the LangChain ecosystem with enterprise-ready retrieval features that seamlessly integrate with LangSmith's observability, production monitoring, and automation features, and we're really excited to develop our partnership further.”* -Erick Friis, Founding Engineer at LangChain

+Read more in our [official LangChain Partner Blog](/blog/hybrid-cloud-langchain/).

 #### Jina AI:
 > *“The collaboration of Qdrant Hybrid Cloud with Jina AI’s embeddings gives every user the tools to craft a perfect search framework with unmatched accuracy and scalability.
 It’s a partnership that truly pays off!”* Nan Wang, CTO, Jina AI